mstjr/homebrew-deluge/README.md

 ## Installation

+If not already installed, install homebrew from [https://brew.sh/](https://brew.sh/)

-To install `deluge` from this tap, run:
+Then, to install `deluge` from this tap, run:

 ```bash
 brew tap mstjr/deluge